Gaurav-Shaw09/PenFolio/README.md

 - Sign up with username, email, and password.
 - Log in and see a welcome home page.
 - Logout functionality.
-- Data stored in MySQL.
+- Data stored in MongoDB Atlas.

 ---